vbanai/Linear_and_Logistic_Regression_Projects/README.md

 I used several technics to improve the results.
 Random Forest with Yeo-Johnson Transformation and </br> K-fold (3 splits) cross validation produced the best result.
 I think there can still be little room for</br> improvement in case of this model if I'd used for example 10 splits for CV, applied outlier removal and  </br>
-performed feature selection and parameter tuning.
-The reason I didn' build these techincs into this model  </br> is that it would have been very time-consuming to get the final results.
-The following table presents the </br>
+performed feature selection and parameter tuning (with RandomizedSearchCV, GridSearchCV).
+The reason   </br> I didn' build these techincs into this model is that it would have been very time-consuming to get the  </br>
- result of each method.</br>
+final results.
+The following table presents the result of each method.</br>

 |           Models           | Mean Absolute Error|Mean Squared Error |R2 Score|Accuracy with +/- 20% range|
 |----------------------------|--------------------|-------------------|--------|---------------------------|